STRATEGY COURSES FOR SENIOR LEADERS & ANALYSTS:

 But in the 1980s, the company faced existential challenges.
 International beer brands were taking over.
 And competition authorities would soon force the decoupling of beer production from distribution and retailing.
 Whitbread was in trouble.
 Their business model was about to get broken.

-Create a new future.
+Creating a new future.

 However, people in the UK were increasingly eating out, away from home.
-And Whitbread had the real estate and cash flow to open up that opportunity – and to exploit it.
+And Whitbread had the real estate and cash to open up that opportunity – and to exploit it.

-My job was to build strong plans.
+My job was to build a strong strategy.

 From static strategy to dynamics.